-Qantas WiFi offers a very fast and pleasingly free way to stay connected above the clouds on its domestic Boeing 737 and Airbus A330 flights, and WiFi will likely be extended to international flights starting from 2021-2022.
+Qantas WiFi offers a very fast and pleasingly free way to stay connected above the clouds on its domestic Boeing 737 and Airbus A330 flights.

 Which Qantas flights have WiFi?